 Trekking in Nepal guarantees the variety travelers search for.
 Trekking trails in Nepal range from simple to toughest providing the distinct experience of tranquility and nature’s magical beauty.
 You wish for the most adventurous trekking route beyond any limits or high hills that wish is filled by the trekking trails of Nepal such as Everest Trekking Region, Annapurna Trekking Region, Langtang Trekking Region, Manaslu Trekking Region, and like (For more: https://www.nepaladventureteam.com/ Nepal has variety so if you want something safe, simple and sound; Nepal Adventure Team has short and compact trekking packages for the travelers.

-On the basis of trekking difficulty level, remoteness, and availability, there are three types of trekking in Nepal.
-Among them, Tea House Treks are common and widely organize by treks and tour operators in Nepal.
+Types of Trekki Based on trekking difficulty level, remoteness, and availability, there are three types of trekking in Nepal.
+Among them, Tea House Treks are common and widely organized by treks and tour operators in Nepal.
 En route to the popular trekking trails, we can easily find tea houses but for the remote part of Nepal, where only a few human settlements are available, Camping Treks are the only option to discover such places.
-For those travelers who are more interested to get insight into the cultural aspects of Nepal, Homestay Trek is the best.
+For those travelers who are more interested in getting insight into the cultural aspects of Nepal, Homestay Trek is the best.
 As a reputed treks and tour operator in Nepal, Nepal Adventure Team provides you with all three types of trekking in Nepal.

 Trekking in Nepal is divided into three categories: